-In addition to the earthquake HAZUS assessments, the Steering Committee developed loss assessment tables for each specific hazard that identified potential damages within Zone 7's service area, including population at risk, critical infrastructure, and buildings.
-This task was critical in determining which assets are subject to the greatest potential damages and which hazard event is likely to produce the greatest potential losses.
-The conclusion of this step precipitated a comprehensive loss estimate (vulnerability assessment) for each identified hazard for each specific asset in terms of damages, economic loss, and the associated consequences.
+The Steering Committee developed loss assessment tables for each specific hazard which identifies potential damage to Zone 7's assets and service losses.
+This task was crucial in determining which assets are subject to the greatest potential damage and which hazard event is likely to produce the greatest potential losses.
+The conclusion of this task precipitated a comprehensive loss estimate (vulnerability assessment) for each identified hazard for each specific asset in terms of damages, economic loss, and the associated consequences.